rapidez/statamic/README.md

 - Products, categories and brands are integrated through [Runway](https://github.com/duncanmcclean/runway) as read only resources so you can link them to the content
 - Products, categories and pages collections as starting point so you can extend this however you'd like
 - Route merging so Statamic routes work as fallback
-- Page builder fieldset with a product slider, content and image component
+- Page builder fieldset with a product slider, content, image and form component
 - Responsive images with [spatie/statamic-responsive-images](https://github.com/spatie/statamic-responsive-images)
 - Breadcrumbs for pages
 - Globals available in all views